 1. Loss of Coverage

-1.1 Consequences for Health Insurance
+1.1 Consequences of Health Insurance

 Additionally, if you miss your premium payment and later decide to reinstate your policy, you may be subject to a waiting period before certain benefits are covered.
 This waiting period can leave you without coverage for a specific period, during which you may be responsible for all medical costs.

-1.2 Consequences for Auto Insurance
+1.2 Consequences of Auto Insurance

-When it comes to auto insurance, missing a premium payment can have legal consequences.
+Regarding auto insurance, missing a premium payment can have legal consequences.
 Most states require drivers to carry a minimum level of auto insurance coverage.
 If your policy lapses due to missed payments, you may be driving illegally and could face penalties if caught without insurance.

 2. Late Fees and Penalties